Yellen says Biden tax credits boost clean energy investment in coal country | Headlines

 - United States

 Kentucky accounted for just under 5% of U.S. coal production in 2022, ranking it fifth among the states producing the fossil fuel, according to the U.S. Energy Information Administration.
-Yellen's visit is aimed at highlighting the growing EV investments in the state.
-So far this year, she has promoted Biden's economic agenda in Michigan, Illinois and Wisconsin.

-She told Elizabethtown-area business leaders that the clean energy economy "is at the heart of our economic agenda" and the administration's incentives would fuel private investments that will build 21st century industries including EVs, green energy and semiconductors."
+The right-to-work state has captured over $11.6 billion in EV-related investments partly because it sits at the center of a growing Mid-South auto manufacturing belt stretching from Georgia to Texas.
+The BlueOval SK venture also is benefiting from a $9.2 billion

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)